Page last updated:

 X-Forwarded-Client-Cert header from client requests, set the value of the header to the base64 encoded bytes of the client certificate received in the mutual handshake, and forward the header upstream to the application.

 Depending on your needs, you can configure your deployment to terminate SSL/TLS at the Gorouter, at the Gorouter and the load balancer, or at the load balancer only.

-If the Gorouter cannot establish a TCP connection with a selected application instance, the router considers the instance ineligible for requests for 30 seconds, and the router transparently attempts to connect to another application instance.
-Once the router has established a TCP connection with an application instance, the router forwards the HTTP request.
+If the Gorouter cannot establish a TCP connection with a selected application instance, the Gorouter considers the instance ineligible for requests for 30 seconds, and the Gorouter transparently attempts to connect to another application instance.
+Once the Gorouter has established a TCP connection with an application instance, the Gorouter forwards the HTTP request.

-See the Round-Robin Load Balancing section below for more information about how the router forwards requests to application instances.
+See the Round-Robin Load Balancing section below for more information about how the Gorouter forwards requests to application instances.

 WebSockets is a protocol providing bi-directional communication over a single, long-lived TCP connection, commonly implemented by web clients and servers.
 WebSockets are initiated through HTTP as an upgrade request.
 The Gorouter supports this upgrade handshake, and will hold the TCP connection open with the selected application instance.

-When an operator has chosen to disable support for Keepalive Connections, the Gorouter will close the TCP connection to an app instance or system component after sending a single HTTP request.
-When Keepalive Connections is enabled the router will maintain established connections, with a configurable maximum that limits the number of total idle connections from each router.
-The router will reuse idle connections for routing of subsequent requests if one exists for the selected backend, lowering latency and increasing throughput.
-If no idle connection exists, a new connection will be established, and if the router limit has not been reached that connection will be maintained.
-The number of idle connections from each router to an individual backend is limited to 100.
+When Keepalive Connections is enabled Gorouter will maintain established TCP connections to backends, with a configurable maximum that limits the number of total idle connections from each Gorouter.
+The Gorouter will reuse idle connections for routing of subsequent requests if one exists for the selected backend, lowering latency and increasing throughput.
+If no idle connection exists, a new connection will be established, and if the Gorouter limit has not been reached that connection will be maintained.
+The number of idle connections from each Gorouter to an individual backend is limited to 100.